 - Incorporate the flaxseed "gel" to the batter

-- Pour the batter into a loaf pan, previously greased with olive oil or covered with parchment paper, sprinkle some seeds on top (if you like them) and bake for 40 to 50 minutes, depending on your oven
+- Pour the batter into a loaf pan, previously greased with olive oil or lined with parchment paper, sprinkle some seeds on top (if desired)

 - Check the post for tips and substitutions!